textpattern/textpattern.github.io/themes/admin-side-themes.md

 By having selected the theme in step 4, you easily see the changes reflected in the admin-side as you work.

-Also, by keeping everything contained in the theme folder, you can easily switch back to one of the core themes should you need a break from your own lovely work. ;)
+Also, by keeping everything contained in the theme directory, you can easily switch back to one of the core themes should you need a break from your own lovely work. ;)

 ## Future admin-side themes

 In the future, if you create another admin-side theme, you can  duplicate your own initial theme, or really start from scratch (a blank slate).
 Either way, you’ll be better informed to succeed having initially understood the process from a core example.

 ## Resources for the deep-divers